raziell74/skyrim-junk-it-ng/README.md

 ## Known Issues

 - [ ] Cannot Mark Ammo as "Junk".
-- [ ] Crashes or bugs occur if user does not have Papyrus Utils installed.
-I need to detect if Papyrus Utils is installed and not crash the game if it's not.
 - [x] ~~Occasionally items that were unmarked as junk will revert to using the "Junk" icon on game reload.~~
 - [x] ~~Shouldn't be able to transfer Junk when pick pocketing~~
 - [ ] Bulk selling junk items does not calculate speech skill increases.
 I need to also figure out how to maximize compatibility so mods that affect speech skill increases will be compatible with JunkIt.